ligato/site/content/cnf/cnf-def.md

 ---
-title: "Definition"
+title: "Definition of a Cloud Native Network Function"
 date: 2019-04-23T14:25:06-07:00
+layout: "cnf"
 draft: true
 ---

-# Cloud-Native Virtual Network Functions (CNFs)

 So what is a *cloud-native* virtual network function?